 The exhibition questions the fundamental relationship that love and desire maintain with different kinds of hegemonies such as heteropatriarchy, coloniality or capitalism.
 How can love become a politicised tool to fundamentally rethink kinship systems and relationships?
 The artistic and social interventions on display showcase practices of "radical love" that seek to weave together new forms of kinship and togetherness to create a better, more just and loving world.

-The large exhibition hall is used for a wide variety of special exhibitions and exciting programs.
+The large exhibition hall is used for a wide variety of special exhibitions and exciting programmes.

-In the "Focus" exhibition area, we continually shed new and critical light on our own collection in close cooperation with the communities of origin.
+In the Point of Focus (Blickpunkt) exhibition area, we shed new and critical light on our own collection in close cooperation with the communities of origin.

-In order to enliven our permanent exhibition, which opened in 2010, with new approaches and ideas, there are regular so-called "interventions".
-Sometimes small, sometimes large, thought and implemented by invited artists, students, associations or by ourselves.
+To enliven our permanent exhibition, which opened in 2010, with new approaches and ideas, we regularly conduct “art interventions” – large and small, realised by invited artists, students, associations or by ourselves.